controlplaneio-fluxcd/distribution/docs/pricing/index.md

 Additional support services such as training, consulting, architectural reviews, and custom development are available upon request.

+## Custom Plans

+At ControlPlane, we understand that organizations come in various sizes and have different requirements, especially when it comes to managing and securing their Kubernetes deployments using GitOps principles.
+Our goal is to provide exceptional value to our customers while also contributing positively to the open-source CNCF Flux project.
+ControlPlane Enterprise for Flux CD is designed to meet this dual objective by offering a hardened, enterprise-grade distribution and support services that go beyond what the open-source project provides.

 [Contact us](https://control-plane.io/contact/?inquiry=fluxcd) to discuss your specific requirements and to get a quote that fits your needs.